 Medical Illustrators, the Trust strives to develop and support education

 and research programs in the field of health science communications.
+History of the TrustSince its founding in 1988, the Trust has endeavored to identify

 and secure funding for educational and research activities in visual